puskartrital/nepali_date_macos/README.md

 ## Privacy

-This app only connects to the  API to convert the current date.
+This app only connects to the HamroPatro API to convert the current date.
 No personal data is collected or transmitted.

 ## Credits